What's on around Whyalla and regions

 First Nations perspectives

-Webinar with Junior Landcare ambassador Costa Georgiadis and educator Adam Shipp on the importance of First Nations perspectives in everyday learning March 7 at 4-5pm AEDT.
+Webinar with Junior Landcare ambassador Costa Georgiadis and educator Adam Shipp March 7 at 4-5pm AEDT.
 Register online (free).

 EVENTS AND PHOTOS